SuperNEMO-DBD/SNRS/README.rst

   - positioning of wrapping Mylar films relatively to the selenium strip
   - convention on the ordering of vertex in triangular facets for 3D-mesh tiles
-  - positioning of the strips within their repective strip paths : no overlap with tracking chamber (confined within X=[-29:+29] mm)
+  - positioning of the strips within their respective strip paths : ensure no overlap with tracking chamber (confined within X=[-29:+29] mm)

 * First release of the vertex generation: